Art-Sells/Arells/Build-Notes.md

 - - - - Confirm
 - Allow Vapa to increase (if possible) and watch chart and profits/losses
 - In notion:
-- - TTA(Total Tracked Assets)/Revenue
+- - CA(Connected Assets)
 - - - (current) Solid Marketplace (interior) & Liquid Marketplace (exterior)
-- - - chart
+- - - Revenur (private)
-- - Users
+- - Users (WoW growth chart/line)
-- - - (current) number of email created, date, time, etc
-- - - chart
+- - - Find out a way to calculate and see when each e-mail opens or reloads page and which percentage